 Jim Burrow didn’t just watch his son play.
 He watched him orchestrate arguably the best college football season in the history of the sport.
 He looked on as his son won the Heisman Trophy in a landslide.

-And now, he’s watching him quarterback the Bengals.
+And now, Joe’s dad is watching him quarterback the Bengals, living out his NFL dream.

 Editor’s Note: Products featured on FanBuzz are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.